Say Hello to the Food Collaborative

 Through the Collective’s efforts and services, students are connected to opportunities such as food funds, vouchers and stamps, food pantries, snacks, free meals, volunteering opportunities, and advocacy events.
 We’ve made it easy for students to get what they need, no matter where they are.

-Stop by one of these on-campus food pantry locations for snacks, toiletries and other success resources.
+The Food Pantry is located in the Center for Student Leadership Development, Room S1-12, but you can stop by one of these on-campus food pantry locations for snacks, toiletries and other success resources.

 Main Campus, Bonnell Building